Using an eSIM means you can swap phones, switch providers, or change/add coverage all without making any physical changes to your device.

 If you travel for business or pleasure, you’ll love the convenience of being able to add an eSIM to your phone.
 Imagine going to another country and not paying through your nose for $$$ roaming charges?

-Sometimes regular travelers hack this system by replacing their usual SIM card with a local SIM card for the country they’re in, but unfortunately, that means they don’t have access to their real phone number.
-(It’s basically the equivalent of buying a burner phone in a foreign country, and no one knows your number.)
+Sometimes regular travelers hack this system by replacing their usual SIM card with a local SIM card for the country they’re in, but that means they don’t have access to their real phone number until they swap the cards back.

-But by adding a local eSIM to your phone, you can use your phone freely while traveling — while still having access to your usual phone number.
+Adding a local eSIM to your phone means you can use your phone freely while traveling, and easily switch back to your main SIM whenever you want — or run both at the same time.
 Talk about a win/win, right?

 What if I don’t do much international traveling?